danielles0xg/TurbinePB_Q425_danielles0xg_task3/README.md

-# NFT Marketplace
+# Sol Marketplace

-A digital assets market on Solana where people can buy and sell NFTs with manual order marching.
+A digital assets market on Solana where people can mint, list and buy nfts with manual order marching.
+Market uses Metaplex "mpl-core contract" to create and issue assets.

 ## Features